MilesCranmer/BorrowChecker.jl/README.md

 [moved]

 julia> x == 2
-ERROR: Cannot use value: value has been moved
+ERROR: Cannot use x: value has been moved
 ```

 Now, let's look at a mutable value: